jgrk28/DungeonCrawl/A2/traveller.md

 The package Traveller provides the services of a route planner through a network of towns for a role-playing game.
 We request that this package be implemented using Java 8 (OpenJDK version 1.8.0_262) and should satisfy the definition outlined below:

 ### Data ###
-Character object with the following fields:
+Character class with the following fields:
-* Name
+* Name (String)
-* Location
+* Location (Town)

-Town object with the following fields:
+Town class with the following fields:
-* Name
+* Name (String)
-* List of towns that the town is connected to
+* List of towns that the town is connected to (ArrayList<Town>)

 ### Operations ###
 Characters
 * createCharacter
+  * String -> Character
   * Initializes a new character with a unique name
-  * Returns a character object
 * placeCharacter
+  * Town -> Void
-  * Void method that places a character in a town and sets their location
+  * Places this character in a town and sets their location
 * moveCharacter
+  * Town -> Void
-  * Void method that moves a character to another town and updates their location
+  * Moves a character to another town and updates their location
 * validateMove
+  * Town -> Boolean
-  * Checks that a character can reach a designed town without running into other characters
+  * Checks that this character can reach a designed town without running into other characters
-  * Returns a boolean.
-True if the character is able to move, false otherwise

 Towns
 * createTown
+  * String -> Town
-  * Initializes a new town with a unique town
+  * Initializes a new town with a unique name
-  * Returns a town object
 * connectTowns
-  * Connects towns to one another to form a network
+  * Town -> ArrayList<Town>
+  * Adds a new town this towns list of neighbors
   * Returns an ArrayList of adjacent towns

 ### Behavior ###
+* Errors thrown if these rules are violated:
   * Characters and towns must have unique names
   * The connectTowns method must validate that the network satisfies the rules of a simple graph
   * Connected towns must have a unique list of towns, and cannot include itself